• Skip to primary navigation

 Serves: 8 servings

-Fluffy chocolate waffles topped with fresh strawberries and blueberries, served with honey and a glass of milk, perfect for healthy breakfast recipes or brunch ideas.
+Brownie waffles topped with fresh strawberries and blueberries, served with honey and milk.

 Prep: 10 minutes minutes